 Spending time in a cabin with other campers for several weeks allows great bonds and friendships to flourish.
 Sharing the adventures, memories and silly tales after each summer brings boys and girls of all ages together.
 Our staff establish a clear understanding for all campers to know that every child should be safe and that bullying is not tolerated.
 New campers are monitored to ensure they make a friend and settle in quickly.
 Camp friendships truly last a lifetime and you’ll love hearing about them when your campers return home!

 Whilst all campers are supervised and cared for with respect to cleanliness, camp clean up and mealtimes there is still so much room for personal growth during their time at camp.
-Making their own decisions, picking out clothes, problem solving or communicating concerns with counselors; these different scenarios all contribute toward the priceless goal of growing a few inches in regards to stature, happiness and confidence by the time their experience at camp comes to an end.
+Making their own decisions, picking out clothes, problem solving or communicating concerns with counselors; these different scenarios all contribute toward the priceless goal and intended outcome of ‘growing a few inches’ in regards to stature, happiness and confidence by the time their experience at camp comes to an end.

 With such a wide variety of activities our campers’ only complaint is “not enough time!”
 Participating along with their friends and counselors, campers explore new activities along with old favorites.
 We ensure they get a balanced program on a daily basis, all while still choosing some activities for themselves.
 All campers water ski and tube, all campers fly down the zip line and have the opportunity to shoot up the climbing wall.
 So much to see and do, you’ll have to stay up-to-date with our daily website posts and scan the several hundred pictures to see just what your child is up to!